oicr-ibc/cssscl/README.rst

      $ cssscl configure

 Accept all the values prompted by default by pressing [ENTER]

 **Note:** If you are done working in the virtual environment, you can deactivate it as shown below.
-If you need to run the cssscl program again you will need need to activate the python virtual environment as shown above.
+If you would like to run the cssscl program again (and you have deactivated python virtual environment) you will need to activate it again.

   .. code-block:: bash